mako-framework/docs/08_learn_more/00_date_and_time.md

 $time = TimeImmutable::now(new DateTimeZone('Europe/Paris'));
 ```

 The `createFromFormat` method allows you to create a `TimeImmutable` instance from a time string.
-The difference between Mako's `TimeImmutable` class and PHP's `DateTime` class is  that the optional third parameter can be either a valid timezone string or a `DateTimeZone` instance.
+The difference between Mako's `TimeImmutable` class and PHP's `DateTimeImmutable` class is  that the optional third parameter can be either a valid timezone string or a `DateTimeZone` instance.

 ```php
 $time = TimeImmutable::createFromFormat('Y-m-d', '2014-03-28');